-Written by Jamie Martin, editor of Simple Homeschool and Steady Mom
+Written by Jamie Martin of Simple Homeschool and Steady Mom